 Rock and roll!
 Obviously a favorite topic of mine.
 Why not?
 Rock music makes us feel good.
 Rock and roll makes us want to write songs – even songs about rock.
 Sometimes these songs rock, sometimes these songs don’t rock – we’re not here to judge.
 What’s important is this – rock and roll rocks…and songs about rock rock as well.
 Rock your socks off while rocking out.
 Rock your….yeah….I’m done with this paragraph.

 Getting back to songs about rock – this is the focus of this playlist.
 Some of these songs, in fact, most of these songs, do indeed rock.
 Still – there’s a few songs that don’t necessarily rock.
 There’s songs that follow a more R & B sound.
 There’s even a folk song or two in this playlist!
-Regardless – these songs are love songs for what I view as the best genre of music.
-So while some of these songs might be less meta than the other songs, we still rock these with all our might.
+Regardless – these songs are all love songs for my favorite genre of music.
+So while some of these songs might be less meta than the other songs, we will still rock these with all our might.
 Why?
 Because rock music will never die!
 Long live rock and roll!